Pink dress of Marilyn Monroe: History

 The only pink dress known to survive was auctioned at Profiles in History on 11 June 2010, with an estimated price of between $150,000 and $250,000 and described as "the most important film costume to ever come to auction".
 The dress ultimately sold for $370,000.
 It was described in the auction catalog as follows:

 This Travilla-designed pink silk satin strapless gown features black satin lining on the oversized bow attached at back.
-Features integral brassier with rear zipper closure (concealed with bow overlay) and interior Fox cleaning tag.
+Features integral brassier[e] with rear zipper closure (concealed with bow overlay) and interior Fox cleaning tag.
 Also comes with the original pair of screen-worn opera-length tubes worn over Marilyn’s arms (gloves are shown for display only) and pink satin belt with "M. Monroe A-698 1-27-3-7953" written on the inner leather lining.
 Originally designed to be a two-piece garment, this lot features an additional bonus having the original top made for this dress (featuring interior bias label handwritten "1-27-3-7971 M. Monroe A 698-74") that was not used in the production.
 This design was discarded due to the top and skirt separating when Marilyn raised her arms during the number.
 The gown exhibits slight toning in areas, common in silk garments from this era; otherwise in fine condition.
 The leather backing on the belt is cracked and missing in areas and silk exhibits fraying on edges.

 Marilyn Monroe wore a white version of this dress (without the bow) to the premiere of her film There's No Business Like Show Business (1954).
 She was photographed extensively wearing this dress with a white fur stole and with a pair of matching opera gloves.